tatsu-lab/alpaca_eval/README.md

 - `output_2`: the output of the model being evaluated
 - `annotator`: the auto-annotator
 - `preference`: the result of the auto-annotator.
 This is a float between 1 and 2.
 Closer to 1 means that the auto-annotator prefers `output_1`, closer to 2 means that it prefers `output_2`.
 For AlpacaEval 2.0, `preference-1` corresponds to the probability of `output_1` being preferred.
 For AlpacaEval 1.0, `preference` is 1 if `output_1` is preferred, 2 if `output_2` is preferred, and 1.5 if they are the same.
 The win rate is always`(preference -1).mean()`.
 - `raw_completion`: the raw output of the auto-annotator.
+This is field contains the completions before de-randomization of the order between `output_1` and `output_2`!
+It is thus much harder to interpret, see below for more information.

 **Chain of thought**